Professor of Music (Saxophone)

 - B.M.E., Bachelor of Music Education, University of Georgia, 1995

-Otis Murphy holds the position of associate professor of music in the Indiana University Jacobs School of Music, joining the faculty at the age of 28 and becoming one of the youngest faculty members in its history.
-He is in great demand as an international soloist and clinician, having gained wide recognition on four continents: North America (United States and Canada), Europe (Austria, Belgium, England, France, Germany, Italy, the Netherlands, Norway, Portugal, Scotland, Spain, Switzerland and Wales), Asia (Japan, Singapore and Taiwan), and Australia.
+Otis Murphy is professor of saxophone at the Indiana University Jacobs School of Music, joining the faculty at the age of 28 in 2001 and becoming one of the youngest faculty members in its history.
+He is in great demand as an international soloist and clinician, having performed in some 20 countries worldwide across four continents.

-He also has presented saxophone classes and appeared as a guest professor at prestigious music schools and festivals throughout the world including Amsterdam Conservatory, Anton-Bruckner-Privatuniversität, the British Saxophone Congress, College Band Directors National Association (CBNA) Conference, Cologne Academy of Music, the Frankfurt International Classical Saxophone Festival, Hamamatsu International Wind Instrument Academy and Festival, the Japan Band Clinic, Institut Franz Schubert, Kunitachi College of Music, Liceu de Barcelona, Madrid Royal Conservatory, the Midwest Band and Orchestra Clinic, Musashino Academy of Music, Osaka College of Music, the Ravenna Music Festival, London Royal College of Music, Royal Northern College of Music, Sydney Conservatorium, the World Saxophone Congress, and many more.
+He has appeared in renowned concert halls throughout the world, including Casals Hall (Tokyo), Merkin Concert Hall (New York City), Palau de la Musica (Valencia, Spain), Muziekgebouw aan het Ij (Amsterdam), Kimmel Center (Philadelphia).
+He has taught saxophone classes at prestigious international music schools and festivals, including Amsterdam Conservatory, Cologne Academy of Music, Hamamatsu International Wind Instrument Academy and Festival, Japan Band Clinic, Institut Franz Schubert, Kunitachi College of Music, Liceu de Barcelona, Madrid Royal Conservatory, Clinic, Musashino Academy of Music, Nagoya College of Music, Osaka College of Music, Ravenna Music Festival, London Royal College of Music, Royal Northern College of Music, Royal Welsh College of Music and Drama, Sydney Conservatorium, World Saxophone Congress, and many more.
+During the 2016 season, he will make his Carnegie Hall debut at the Stern Auditorium/Perelman Stage as a guest soloist with the Indiana University Wind Ensemble.

 "Otis Murphy is an exceptional artist, possessing an extraordinary musical sense combined with a stunning technique," says international saxophonist Jean-Yves Fourmeau.